 George Watsky, “Ask Me What I’m Doing Tonight”

-Watsky is a rapper and spoken word poet who has built a following from YouTube.
+Watsky is a rapper and spoken word poet who built his following on YouTube.
 Before he made it big, however, he spent five years performing for groups of college students across the Midwest.
 “Ask Me What I’m Doing Tonight!” traces that soul-crushing monotony while telling a compelling story about trying to connect with people despite such transience.
-It’s the most interesting essay about boredom you’ll ever read, or in this case watch—he filmed a short video version of the essay for his YouTube channel.
+It’s the most interesting essay about boredom you’ll ever read, or in this case watch—he filmed a short film version of the essay for his YouTube channel.
 Like his music, Watsky’s personal essays are vulnerable, honest, and crude, and the whole collection, How to Ruin Everything, is worth reading.

-If you’re looking for even more short memoirs, keep an eye on these pages from Literary Hub, Buzzfeed, and Creative Nonfiction for more well-told life stories.
-You can also delve into these 100 must-read essay collections.
+If you’re looking for even more short memoirs, keep an eye on these pages from Literary Hub, Buzzfeed, and Creative Nonfiction.
+You can also delve into these 25 nonfiction essays you can read online and these 100 must-read essay collections.
+Also be sure to check out the “Our Reading Lives” tag right here on Book Riot, where you’ll find short memoirs like “Searching for Little Free Libraries as a Way to Say Goodbye” and “How I Overcame My Fear of Reading Contemporary Poets.”

 When we’re not writing about books, Rioters write short memoirs, too!
 Angel and Christine recently had features on other websites, and Kelly’s memoir of her childhood reading life is a great example of a memoir essay popping up in the “Our Reading Lives” tag.